Shmuwol/exceptional-realty/README.md

 #Description

-This is an example website for the intro to Web Dev from Learn-verified
+This is an example site for the intro to Web Dev from Learn-verified